SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 1. A window will show the migration actions that have been scheduled.
 If you close this window, the migration will continue in the background.
 To cancel the migration, click the *Cancel Migration* button.

-   - The progress of the scheduled actions will be shown in the *MigrationStatus* table in SLNetClientTest tool, where a row will be created for the migration of profiles.
+   - The progress of the scheduled actions will be shown in the *MigrationStatus* table in SLNetClientTest tool, where 3 rows (profile instances, definitions & parameters) will be created for the migration of profiles.
 These rows will be updated to reflect the progress of the migration.

    - All profiles will be loaded from the *Profiles.xml* file on the DataMiner Agent where the migration was triggered.
 The *Profiles.xml* files of the other DataMiner Agents in the cluster are not migrated.
 This is not necessary, as the *Profiles.xml* file is synced in the cluster.